oldham123/cfa_level_iii/_readings/Reading 5 Overview of the Asset Management Industry and Portfolio Management.md

       - A discussion of other constraints
       - Right and responsibility allocation
       - Relevant investment guidelines regarding the use of derivatives, or leverage amongst other things
-      - Set out an agreed frequency of review
+      - Set out an agreed frequency of review (at least annually)
     - Specification of asset allocation processes
       - Asset allocations are usually approved by an investment committee
       - Allocations are normally created after